 The Bank's assets that are subject to impairment consist mainly of loans and securities.
 For more information on impaired loans, see Item 18, "Financial Statements", Notes 2(m) and 8.
-For information on impaired securities, see Item 18, "Financial Statements," notes 2(j) and 6.
-For more information on contingencies, see Item 18, "Financial Statements", note 19, and see Item 5, "Operating and Financial Review and Prospects-Operating Results-Reversal (Provision) for Loan Losses."
+For information on impaired securities, see Item 18, "Financial Statements", note 19, and see Item 5, "Operating and Financial Review and Prospects-Operating Results-Reversal (Provision) for Loan Losses."